From £24,9956

 Unfortunately, some of the controls are less pleasing.
 The rotary drive selector doesn’t feel like it’s connected to anything and the detents of the BMW-style indicator stalk (it always returns to centre) are quite weak, making it easy to indicate the wrong way.

 The ‘chrome’ switch panel in the centre of the dash may be inspired by the Mini but doesn’t look or feel as convincing.
-In the 03, the toggle switches control a number of climate functions, but not the temperature.
+The toggle switches control a number of climate functions but not the temperature.
 For that, you need to tap the very small up and down icons on the screen.
-Meanwhile, functions like the headlight aim and driving mode, which could happily have been integrated into the touchscreen, get dedicated buttons.
+Meanwhile, functions like the headlight aim and driving mode selector, which could happily have been integrated into the touchscreen, get dedicated buttons.

-GWM must have sacrificed some boot space in favour of rear-seat accommodation, though, as the Ora 03 has only slightly more luggage space than a Mini Electric.
+GWM must have sacrificed some boot space in favour of rear-seat accommodation, though, as the Ora 03 has only slightly more luggage space than an electric Mini Cooper.

-Those are welcome additions, but issues remain.
-The phone mirroring takes over the whole screen, so accessing the climate controls involves navigating three menus rather than one.
+Compounding that irritation is that the phone mirroring takes over the whole screen, so accessing the climate controls involves navigating three menus rather than one.
 Pressing the physical air-con on/off button does bring up a menu, but that's a hacky workaround.
-The rest of the multimedia system remains fiddly, with very small on-screen buttons.
+The rest of the multimedia system remains fiddly, with very small on-screen buttons and confusingly arranged menu structures.

-Elsewhere, navigation, DAB radio, Bluetooth and, oddly, Deezer, are built in to the touchscreen’s interface.
+Elsewhere, sat-nav, DAB radio, Bluetooth and, oddly, Deezer are built in to the touchscreen’s interface.
 It provided a relatively stable connection, but it is impractical compared with phone mirroring.
 The speakers can also sound a little thin when competing with road noise on the motorway.
-The nav itself works well and will shows how much range you’ll have left at your destination.
+The sat-nav works well and will show how much range the car will have left at your destination.

 ENGINES & PERFORMANCE

 With an electric motor, power and torque are pretty easy to come by and don’t hurt efficiency in the same way that a bigger engine would.
-Making that power usable is a bigger engineering challenge, and one that the MG 5 and Mégane E-Tech Electric haven’t entirely met.
+Making that power usable is a bigger engineering challenge, and one that the MG 5 EV and Renault Megane haven’t entirely met.
 Be too enthusiastic in one of those and you get copious wheelspin and abrupt interventions from the traction control, whereas a Mini Electric and Cupra Born have far faster and smoother-acting systems.

-The 03's variable performance at higher speed is worth discussing as well.
+The Ora 03's variable performance at higher speed is worth discussing as well.
 That it reaches 100mph in 25.9sec, even though its top speed is supposedly 99mph, is academic.
-That it is only marginally quicker from 30-70mph than the far less powerful Fiat 500 is mildly disappointing.
+That it's only marginally quicker from 30-70mph than the far less powerful Fiat 500e is mildly disappointing.

 However, that it struggled at one point to maintain 70mph on a moderate hill when its battery was a quarter full was a slight concern.
 All EVs lose some performance when their batteries get low, which is why we ensure they are at least 80% full before performance testing, but we have not previously experienced a drop this noticeable.

 As well as the traction control, it was clear during our braking tests that the ABS lacks a final layer of polish.
 When braking from 75mph, it would briefly lock the front wheels before the ABS kicked in.
-After a few successive stops, there was also a strong smell of brakes, though the stopping distances didn’t increase dramatically.
-A stopping distance of 60.9m is about midway between the Peugeot e-2008’s 57.5m and the Renault Mégane E-Tech Electric’s 63.7m – both also recorded on a damp surface.
+After a few successive stops, there was also a strong smell of brakes, although the stopping distances didn’t increase dramatically.
+A stopping distance of 60.9m is about midway between the Peugeot e-2008’s 57.5m and the Megane's 63.7m – both also recorded on a damp surface.

 RIDE & HANDLING

-Be in no doubt: this is no hot hatch, and the Mini Electric, Fiat 500 and Cupra Born are far sharper tools that will entertain more willingly down a country road.
-For that, the 03 exhibits too much body roll, and the light steering (even in its Sport setting) imparts no feedback whatsoever.
+Be in no doubt: this is no hot hatch, and the Mini Cooper, 500e and Cupra Born are far sharper tools that will entertain more willingly down a country road.
+For that, the Ora 03 exhibits too much body roll, and the light steering (even in its Sport setting) imparts no feedback whatsoever.
 Butting up against the traction control also discourages spirited driving, as does the stability control, which noisily shuts down any rotation on a trailing throttle before it has a chance to develop.

 With that said, the Giti tyres defied expectations by providing perfectly adequate grip, even on very wet roads.
 Perhaps a different tyre might add some life to the steering, but then again it might not.
 The body roll, while noticeable, builds gradually, and the slowish steering is precise enough and more predictable in its response than some variable-ratio systems.